Victim cache: Implementation

-Example:
+Example

-Suppose a direct-mapped L1 cache with blocks A, B pointing to the same set.
+Consider a direct-mapped L1 cache with blocks A, B pointing to the same set.
 It is linked to a 2 entry fully associative victim cache with blocks C, D in it.

-The trace to be followed: A, B, A, B…
+The trace to be followed: A, B, A, B...

 From the diagram, we can see that, in case of victim cache (VC) hit, blocks A and B are swapped.
 The least recently used block of VC remains as it is.
 Hence, it gives an illusion of associativity to the direct-mapped L1 cache, in turn reducing the conflict misses.

 In case of two caches, L1 and L2 with exclusive cache policy (L2 does not cache same the memory locations as L1), L2 acts as the victim cache for L1.

-Performance implication
+Performance implications

 While measuring performance improvement by using victim cache, Jouppi assumed a Level-1 direct-mapped cache augmented with a fully associative cache.
 For the test suite used by him, on an average 39% of the Level-1 data cache misses are found to be conflict misses, while on an average 29% of the Level-1 instruction misses are found to be conflict misses.
 Since conflict misses amount to large percentage of total misses, therefore providing additional associativity by augmenting the Level 1 cache with a victim cache is bound to improve total miss rate significantly.